yekm/qbtlib.sh/README.md

 ## help

 ```

+## todo

+* dynamic disk throttling via maximum number of connections
+  a lot of fast peers present during the day,
+  a lot of connections puts unnecessary pressure to disks.
+  PID controller will do fine here.
 $ qbtlib.sh help
 cache               ... print cached `qbtlib.sh last`
 cache1              ... print only hashes from cached `qbtlib.sh last`